My 12 Favorite Places to Visit in Europe (On a Budget)

 I absolutely love Europe!
-Seriously, every time I go, I’m amazed by the things I see and experience.
+Every time I go, I’m amazed by the things I see and experience.
 The historic sites, the cathedrals, the art – there’s something breathtaking found everywhere you look.

 And, of course, I love to do it all on a budget!